martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     (require "asdf")  ; Load "asdf", the standard system for loading libraries

-However, if you chose to not formally install asdf, you can put the asdf.lisp file somewhere, and use this to start up asdf instead:
+However, if you chose to not install asdf in the system location, you'll need to tell your Lisp where to get it:

     (load "/your/path/to/asdf.lisp")